 Univ.Ass.
 Dipl.-Ing.
 BSc Perner Martin

-- Updating the Webpage.
+- Updates of the Webpage.
 Not stable right now!

-The course is organized in three parts.
-The first two parts are accompanied by a weekly lecture and are concluded by an exam.
-In the second and third part, you might additionally program a hands-on microcontroller application.
+The course is organized in three parts which focus on different aspects of microcontroller programming.
+The first two parts are concluded by an exam and accompanied by weekly lectures.
+In the second and third part you have the chance to additionally hand in a microcontroller application.

 Getting code onto the microcontroller chip

 Recitation for first exam

 Compilation of C programs